David Barlow (basketball)

-David Barlow (born 22 October 1983) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
-He has won five NBL championships.
+David Barlow (born 22 October 1983) is an Australian basketball player and coach.
+He currently serves as an assistant coach of Melbourne United in the National Basketball League (NBL).
+He served as player-coach of the Sandringham Sabres in the NBL1 South between 2022 and 2025.

+Barlow played professional basketball between 2003 and 2023.
+He won five NBL championships in 2004, 2005, 2008, 2018 and 2021.

 Junior career

 Born in the Melbourne suburb of Sandringham, Barlow played for the Sandringham Sabres of the Big V from 2001 to 2003.
 In 2002, Barlow moved to the United States to attend Metropolitan State University of Denver in Colorado.
 In 2002–03, he played 30 games (13 starts) for the Roadrunners, averaging 2.9 points and 1.9 rebounds per game.

 Professional career

 Early years in the NBL (2003–2009)

 Barlow returned to Australia in 2003 and signed with the Sydney Kings of the National Basketball League (NBL).
 He spent four seasons with the Kings and was a member of two championship-winning teams.
 On 28 November 2006, he was ruled out of the rest of the 2006–07 NBL season after rupturing the anterior cruciate ligament in his right knee at training the day before.
 Between 2004 and 2006, Barlow also played in the Waratah League for the Sydney Comets.

 In April 2007, Barlow signed with the Melbourne Tigers.
 He spent two seasons with the Tigers and helped the club win the 2007–08 NBL championship.